AUCyberClub/NorthStarC2/README.md

 <br>
 NorthStar C2 Framework consists of two applications, a server-side GUI web application for managing sessions and a client-side stager to communicate with C2 server.

-Original repository can be found here: [NorthStarC2](https://github.com/EnginDemirbilek/NorthStarC2)
+**This is an imported repository and may not be up-to-date.** To get latest updates check out original repository: [NorthStarC2](https://github.com/EnginDemirbilek/NorthStarC2)

 # Quick Installation